 But in the 200 years since Europeans settled on the land, human activity and natural disasters have led more mammals to become extinct in Australia than in any other country.
 Today, over 1,000 species of flora and fauna are endangered in Australia.
 Around one-third of those are critically endangered.

-While conservationists are working hard to save the country’s endangered wildlife, fewer than 40% of threatened species have a recovery plan.
+Meanwhile, conservationists are working hard to save the country’s endangered wildlife.
+But fewer than 40% of threatened species have a recovery plan.
 The situation is becoming desperate for endemic wildlife such as the orange-bellied parrot, the Canberra Spider Orchid, and the Gilbert’s potoroo – Australia’s most endangered mammal.

 We’ve created a series of posters celebrating the wildlife that Australia is in danger of losing forever.
 Our illustrated alphabet of endangered Australian wildlife is based on data from the Australian Environment Protection and Biodiversity Conservation (EPBC) Act 1999.